Lego-notchy/enshrouded-lore-generator/README.md

 # enshrouded-lore-generator
-Generate unique character backstories for Enshrouded!
-This app creates personalized lore leading up to the Shroud event, with a few hidden fates to uncover.
+Creates personalized lore leading up to the Shroud event, with a few hidden fates to uncover.
 This tool is a Python and Tkinter application that reads your `enshrouded_server.json` file.

 **Will your tale be one of an ordinary citizen caught in the chaos, a hardened survivor from a brutal land, or perhaps something far more ... peculiar?**